 const promise = fsp.readFile(src, 'utf-8');

-It's vital to understand that a promise is not the result of an asynchronous operation.
-It's an object that keeps track of the operation.
-The operation is still asynchronous and will be executed sometime later.
+It is essential to grasp that a promise is not the result of an asynchronous operation.
+It is an object that tracks the progress of the operation.
+The operation is still asynchronous and will be executed some time later:

 const promise = fsp.readFile(src, 'utf-8');